BioComputingUP/STRPsearch/README.md

 ### Options

-- `--chainsaw / --no-chainsaw` (BOOL): Whether to use chainsaw segmentation tool or not
+- `--chainsaw / --no-chainsaw` (BOOL): Whether to use chainsaw segmentation tool or not.
+Default: no-chainsaw
 - `--chain` (TEXT): Specific chain to query from the structures.
 Default: all
 - `--db` (TEXT) : Path to the databases to use.
 Default: data/databases
 - `--temp-dir` (TEXT): Path to the temporary directory.
 Default: /tmp